Mental Health Matters

 Blog11

 Practice self-care.
 Carve out a few minutes every day to leave the hustle and bustle of the holidays behind.
 Read.
+Take a few slow, deep breaths.
 Listen to music (it doesn't have to be holiday tunes).
 Take a relaxing bath.
 Enjoy a feel-good holiday movie.

 Don't abandon healthy habits.
 Indulge in holiday treats, but don’t forget about healthier foods.
 Drink plenty of water to stay hydrated.
 Work in workouts - exercise can help ease stress.
 And be sure to get enough sleep.